Lefted/Fuzzing-in-Go/README.md

 [6] = stack-vm/stack-vm.EncodedExp {Type: 4, Value: 0}
 ```

+To make this process easier it is best to add logging in the test case for the failing input.
+This way we can easily see the failing input in the console.
-We can run the fuzzer with the input again using the following command:
+We can also do this later on and run the test with the same input again:

 `go test -run=FuzzPlusExpNonResilient/214440cc69e9949e`

+Now it is easy to understand that the failing expression was `1 1 1 * /`.
+This is a pretty minimal expression and it is easy to see that the result should be `1` and not `0`.

 # Meeting 3 - Improving the Fuzzing